Skip to Content

 • Make a sensory box filled with items that begin with the same letter.
 Then, your children must say each item.

-• Play scrabble with your kids using easy words.
+• Play Scrabble with your kids using easy words.

 • Tell a story without an ending, then have children make up the end.